“Air-Mobile”

 During the war, troopers from the 101st won 17 Medals of Honor.
 But the division suffered almost 20,000 soldiers (KIA) killed or (WIA) wounded in action in Vietnam, nearly twice as many as the 9,328 casualties it suffered in WWII.

-When the first of some 4,000 101st Airborne Paratroopers arrived in Cam Ranh Bay Vietnam, they gave a demonstration jump for General Westmoreland and the outgoing Ambassador (formerly General) Maxwell Taylor.
+When the first of some 4,000 101st Airborne Paratroopers arrived in Cam Ranh Bay, Vietnam, they gave a demonstration jump for General Westmoreland and the outgoing Ambassador (formerly General) Maxwell Taylor.
 Both had been former commanders of the division.

-The uniform depicted here shows a rather early uniform or rather USAF stock / Flight Coveralls, which were really pretty rare to be used by the army.
+The uniform depicted here shows a rather early uniform, or rather USAF stock / Flight Coveralls, which were pretty rare to be used by the army.
 His cap is a 1950s style “Old Stock” item and carries no insignia, The Helmet has been around, with (I think) getting the lancers on their horses on the sides added first, (lancer) then then on the visor cover, are crossed jousting sticks is more what it looks like, so I assume.

 The Viser and the cover had a bad day and were replaced with a white plastic one that got its decorations too.